PyCQA/bandit/README.rst

                             test set profile in config to use (defaults to all tests)
       -t TESTS, --tests TESTS
-                            list of test names to run
-      -s SKIPS, --skip SKIPS
+                            comma separated list of test IDs to run -s SKIPS, --skip SKIPS
-                            list of test names to skip
-      -l, --level           results severity filter.
+                            comma separated list of test IDs to skip -l, --level           results severity filter.
 Show only issues of a given severity level or higher. -l for LOW, -ll for MEDIUM, -lll for HIGH